2012 Mongolian parliamentary election

 Parliamentary elections were held in Mongolia on 28 June 2012 to elect 76 members of the State Great Khural.
-Also held during the parliamentary elections was the Ulaanbaatar city council election, the first time both were held at the same time.
+Also held during the parliamentary elections was the Ulaanbaatar city council election, the first time both were held simultaneously.

-For the first time, the election used vote counting machines under new parliamentary election laws to make the election fair.
+For the first time, the election used vote-counting machines under new parliamentary election laws to ensure more precise electoral outcomes.

 Electoral system

 A new parliamentary election law introduced the status of domestic election observers who are nominated by civil society organisations.
 Political parties had to announce 48 candidates for constituency seats and 28 candidates for proportional allocation.
 Among the changes was also a quota of 20% of seats reserved for women.

 It was the first Mongolian election to be held using a mixed parallel system, combining plurality block voting and proportional representation.

 Contesting parties

-On 24 May the Democratic Party (DP) and Mongolian People's Party (MPP) announced their candidates for the election.
-A new party that participated was Mongolian People's Revolutionary Party which was established in 2010 by Nambaryn Enkhbayar.
+On 24 May, the Democratic Party (DP) and the Mongolian People's Party (MPP) announced their candidates for the election.
+Prior to January, the DP was part of the grand coalition in government with the MPP, but later withdrew to focus on the campaign.
+A new party that participated was the Mongolian People's Revolutionary Party, which was established in 2010 by former president Nambaryn Enkhbayar.

-Prior to January, the DP was a part of the grand coalition in government with the MPP, but later withdrew to focus on the campaign.

-544 candidates were officially registered by the General Election Commission for the election, of whom 26 were independents and 518 were running from the following 11 political parties and 2 coalitions:
+544 candidates were officially registered by the General Election Commission for the election, of whom 26 were independents, and 518 were running from the following 11 political parties and 2 coalitions: